 Quantification: many to many (0,n:0,n)

-Scope note: This property describes an item or items that are regarded as a reason for carrying out the E7 Activity.
+Scope note: This property describes an item or items that are regarded as a reason for carrying out the instance of E7 Activity.

 For example, the discovery of a large hoard of treasure may call for a celebration, an order from head quarters can start a military manoeuvre.